After Lawsuits, Facebook Announces Changes To Alleged Discriminatory Ad Targeting

 Updated at 3:57 p.m.
 ET

-After years of criticism and multiple lawsuits alleging Facebook engaged in discrimination by allowing advertisers to select which users could see their ads, the social media giant announced it will make changes to its ad platform by the end of the year.
+After years of criticism and multiple lawsuits alleging that Facebook engaged in discrimination by allowing advertisers to select which users could see their ads, the social media giant announced it will make changes to its ad platform by the end of the year.

-On Tuesday, Sheryl Sandberg, Facebook's Chief Operating Officer, announced on the company's website the changes "will better protect people on Facebook."
+On Tuesday, Sheryl Sandberg, Facebook's chief operating officer, announced on the company's website that the changes "will better protect people on Facebook."
 The company has also settled five lawsuits brought to it on the subject.

 "One of our top priorities is protecting people from discrimination on Facebook.
-Today, we're announcing changes in how we manage housing, employment, and credit ads on our platform," Sandberg said.
+Today, we're announcing changes in how we manage housing, employment and credit ads on our platform," Sandberg said.

 Facebook was providing online advertisers tools to customize which users could view their ads based on their likes as well as their background.
+(Note: Facebook is among NPR's financial sponsors.)

 In a federal suit filed last March, the National Fair Housing Alliance and others accused Facebook of providing an option for "advertisers to exclude families with children and women from receiving advertisements, as well as users with interests based on disability and national origin.
 Then Facebook approves and permits advertisers to publish these ads in a discriminatory manner without consumers ever knowing they have been excluded."

-"Millions of people view Facebook's ads each day," it read.
+On Tuesday, the National Fair Housing Alliance celebrated the announcement in a statement on its website.
+"Millions of people view Facebook's ads each day," it reads.
 "Facebook's willingness and commitment to making sweeping changes to its platform, algorithmic systems, and guidance to advertisers and users is a major step forward.
 The changes Facebook will be making are not only historical but impactful."

-As part of Tuesday's announcement, Facebook officials say they settled with NFHA and other groups for about $5 million.
+As part of Tuesday's announcement, Facebook officials say they settled with the National Fair Housing Alliance and other groups for about $5 million.

-Facebook officials said "we can do better" and announced other ad changes would include:
+Facebook officials said "we can do better" and announced that other ad changes would include:

-- Anyone who wants to run housing, employment or credit ads will no longer be allowed to target by age, gender, or zip code
+- Anyone who wants to run housing, employment or credit ads will no longer be allowed to target by age, gender or zip code.

-- Advertisers offering housing, employment, and credit opportunities will have a much smaller set of targeting categories to use in their campaigns overall
+- Advertisers offering housing, employment and credit opportunities will have a much smaller set of targeting categories to use in their campaigns overall. ...

-- We're building a tool so you can search for and view all current housing ads in the US targeted to different places across the country, regardless of whether the ads are shown to you
+- We're building a tool so you can search for and view all current housing ads in the US targeted to different places across the country, regardless of whether the ads are shown to you.

-This comes years after a 2016 ProPublica report, which found advertisers could also weed out who could see their ads by using filters referred to as "Ethnic Affinities."
+This comes years after a 2016 ProPublica report that found that advertisers could also weed out who could see their ads by using filters referred to as "Ethnic Affinities."

-In a house hunting advertisement purchased by ProPublica for their investigation, they were able to "exclude anyone for an 'affinity' for African-American, Asian-American or Hispanic people" according to the report.
+In a house-hunting advertisement purchased by ProPublica for its investigation, it was able to exclude "anyone with an 'affinity' for African-American, Asian-American or Hispanic people" according to the report.

 Facebook promised to make changes following that report.

-But a subsequent investigation by ProPublica in 2017 still found "a significant lapse" in how Facebook monitoring advertisers.
+But a subsequent investigation by ProPublica in 2017 still found "a significant lapse" in how Facebook monitored advertisers.

 Last August, the Department of Housing and Urban Development accused Facebook of engaging in housing discrimination by allowing landlords and home sellers to block certain prospective buyers or tenants from seeing online ads based on race, sex, religion and other characteristics.

-In its complaint, Anna María Farías, HUD assistant secretary for fair housing and equal opportunity, said in a statement, "The Fair Housing Act prohibits housing discrimination including those who might limit or deny housing options with a click of a mouse."
+In announcing its complaint, Anna María Farías, HUD's assistant secretary for fair housing and equal opportunity, said in a statement, "The Fair Housing Act prohibits housing discrimination including those who might limit or deny housing options with a click of a mouse."

 She added: "When Facebook uses the vast amount of personal data it collects to help advertisers to discriminate, it's the same as slamming the door in someone's face."